puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

     ["extract", "transaction_uuid"
       ["=", "certname", "foo.com"]]

-When applying an aggregate function over a group-by clause, an extract statement takes the form
+When applying an aggregate function over a `group_by` clause, an extract statement takes the form

     ["extract", [["function", "count"], "status"],